gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 - reusing directory scanning results of an output snapshot without a pattern when the input is using a pattern.
 - currently the simple cache invalidation strategy flushes the cache before each task execution.
 A directory scanning result will only get reused when the task that produces the input to a certain task preceeds the task that uses the output.

+### Improvement: minimize File.isDirectory calls in DefaultFileCollectionResolveContext

+The File.isDirectory call does a file system call to check if the file exists and is a type of a directory.
+This is not necessary when the files are a result of a FileCollection.getFiles or MinimalFileSet.getFiles call.

 ### Incremental build avoids snapshotting duplicate task input or output directories in simple cases

 Sometimes a task may accept a given directory as input or output multiple times.
 The `Test` task is an example of this.